You’ve lived with HIV for one year: what happens now?

 You’ve accomplished so much since you were first diagnosed with HIV.
 You are no longer thinking about surviving the first day, first week, first month, or first year of living with HIV.
 Instead, you’re building on your strength; you’re armed with knowledge and you know it’s time to plan for the future.

-If you have kept a journal then maybe you’d like to flick back through it, and reflect on all the strength you’ve built over the recent year.
+If you have kept a journal, then maybe you’d like to flick back through it, and reflect on all the strength you’ve built over the recent year.
 You’ve probably had some pretty dark moments, and that’s okay.
-What matters is that right here, right now, you have conquered your first year of being HIV-positive, and this sets the tone for the rest of your life.
+What matters is that right here, right now, you have conquered your first year of being HIV-positive.
+This sets the tone for the rest of your life.

 With everything you’ve learned, you may even be in a better position to help others through their own journeys at this point.
 Always remember that the life expectancy of an HIV-positive person is now almost exactly the same as an HIV-negative person, when ARV treatment is adhered to, and good nutritional and exercise plans are integrated into daily life.